From Sanctuary Shard

 In Second Life, this created a fascinating backdrop for a political conflct storyline completely created by the players.
 In Ultima Online, which has the ability to spawn monsters and NPCs, the idea can move to a whole new level.

 We are proud to announce a whole new way of role playing Ultima Online.
-No longer will conflict be restricted to player to player conflict or inconsistent seer run stories -- RPCSS allows player teams to actually move armies across the world map, fight other player and NPC armies, and claim regions, towns, and resources.
+No longer will conflict be restricted to player to player conflict or inconsistent seer run stories -- RPCSS allows players to actually move armies across the world map, fight other player and NPC armies, and claim regions, towns, and resources.

 And more then just a conquest simulation system, the combination of RPCSS with an online role-play community means that all the fascination of political, martial and economic conflict role-play becomes available.
 If you loved Game of Thrones, and wished you could have written the last season yourself -- this is your chance to play out a storyline that is created by the players, never scripted.